News Frequently Asked Questions

 Why are 95% of your clients women?

-95% of women reinvest their earnings into their families and communities despite unique obstacles such as forced labor, gender violence and legal/cultural inequities.
+We invest in women because women reinvest their earnings into their families and communities despite unique obstacles such as forced labor, gender violence and legal/cultural inequities.

 Entrepreneurial success helps them provide for their families, create jobs for their neighbors and build a safety net for the future.